thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/609-1-18-Risen-Executioner.markdown

 Other Zombie creatures you control get +1/+1.

-You may cast Risen Executioner from your graveyard if you pay <span class="tip mana-icon mana-colorless-01" title="1 Colorless Mana">1</span> more to cast it for each other creature card in your graveyard.
+You may cast Risen Executioner from your graveyard if you pay <span class="Colorless Mana">1</span> more to cast it for each other creature card in your graveyard.